MobleyLab/DEL_analysis/README.md

-# DEL_analysis
+# DEL_stats

+### What's here:

+- `data_preparation`: clean DEL data and prepare for single building block level analysis
+- `similarity_calculation`: calculate 3D Tanimoto similarity of building blocks
-Code to analyze the data from DNA-encoded libraries (DELs)
+- `data_analysis`: analyze the data from an experimental DEL screen
+- `prediction`: predict the activity of new compounds using previous experimental information
+- `SI`: additional figures and analysis